netscaler/cloud-native-getting-started/on-prem/ServiceMeshLite/API-gateway/README.md

     kubectl create -f  https://raw.githubusercontent.com/citrix/cloud-native-getting-started/master/on-prem/ServiceMeshLite/API-gateway/manifest/whitelistIP-on-cpx.yaml -n team-hotdrink
     ```

     You can verify the configuration from Tier 2 ADC - CPX.
-You will notice that *responder policy is applied to CPX managing Tea beverage microservice.
+You will notice that *responder policy is applied to CPX managing Tea beverage and frontend hotdrink beverage* microservice.

-    Now, try to access ``https://hotdrink.beverages.com/tea.php `` from local browser you will see than your access is blocked by Citrix ADC policy.
+    Now, try to access ``https://hotdrink.beverages.com/ `` from local browser you will see than your access is blocked by Citrix ADC policy.

     **Note:** You can change the IP address list from ``allowlistip patset`` of ``whitelistIP-on-cpx.yaml``, as per your whitelisted IPs.

 #### Use Case 3: Enforce access restrictions using Citrix Authentication policies

- use case being worked upon...
+ coming soon...

 ## Section D (Advance Content routing Citrix API gateway use cases for API traffic)